-Students in the first three grades of the school join the Foundation Course.
-In grades 9 and 10 students study for the Middle Years by participating in the IGCSE (International General Certificate of Secondary Education) course and in grades 11 and 12 students prepare for the IB(International Baccalaureate Diploma).
+Students in the first three grades of the school join the Foundation Years/RISS Rose, which is compulsory.
+In Grades 9 and 10 students study for the Middle Years by participating in International General Certificate of Secondary Education (IGCSE) and school-based courses.
+In Grades 11 and 12 students prepare for the International Baccalaureate Diploma Programme (IBDP).
 The language of instruction is English.